aventurino13/service-catalog/README.md

 ## Domains
 - *Service* which contains multiple versions
-    - Id (Auto generated column)
+    - Id (Auto generated column, Number)
       - After more consideration I would probably change this type to a UUID so that if we moved to a new database it wouldn't just be an incremented number and would be more unique
-    - Name
+    - Name (String)
-    - Description
+    - Description (String)
-    - Created_Date
+    - Created_Date (Auto generated Date)
     - One to Many → Versions

 - *Version* which is belongs to a service
-    - Id (Auto generated column)
+    - Id (Auto generated column, number)
+      - I would also consider updating this to a UUID instead of a number
-    - VersionNumber
+    - VersionNumber (Number)
-    - isActive
+    - isActive (boolean)
         - Added this considering that there would be many versions for a given service and this would indicate which one is the current version.
 After more consideration I probably should have switched this to 'lastest' flag instead of active.
-    - CreatedDate
+    - Created_Date (Auto generated Date)
-    - Many to One relation to service the version belongs to
+    - Many to One → Service it belongs to

 ## Controllers

 - Post Service (  /service-catalog/service )
     - Params: CreateServiceDto
-        - Name
+        - Name (string)
-        - Description
+        - Description (String)
-        - Version
+        - Version (Number)
     - Creates a new service and version based on inputs and returns the created service and version
     - Returns newly created service and version
-- Curl: `curl --location --request POST 'http://localhost:3000/service-catalog/service' \
---header 'Content-Type: application/x-www-form-urlencoded' \
+- Curl: `curl --location --request POST 'http://localhost:3000/service-catalog/service' --header 'Content-Type: application/x-www-form-urlencoded' --data-urlencode 'name=<name>' --data-urlencode 'description=<description>' --data-urlencode 'version=<version as number>'`
---data-urlencode 'name=<name>' \
---data-urlencode 'description=<description>' \
---data-urlencode 'version=<version as number>'`

 - Post Version ( /service-catalog/version )
     - Params: CreateVersionDto
-        - serviceId (Number)
+        - serviceId (Number, Min 1)
-        - version (Number)
+        - version (Number, Min 1)
     - Creates a new version with the given version name for service id that was passed in.
     - Deactivates all other versions for service id so that there is only one active version for a given service.
 In the real world we would probably want to have more than one active version for backwards compatability but I wanted to add some business logic and play with the TYPE orm queries so I added this here.
     - Returns a 404 if no service is found for given service id
     - Returns service with all versions including newly added version
-  - Curl: `curl --location --request POST 'http://localhost:3000/service-catalog/version' \
---header 'Content-Type: application/x-www-form-urlencoded' \
+  - Curl: `curl --location --request POST 'http://localhost:3000/service-catalog/version' --header 'Content-Type: application/x-www-form-urlencoded' --data-urlencode 'serviceId=<serviceId>' --data-urlencode 'version=<nnewVersionNumber>'`
---data-urlencode 'serviceId=<service id number>' \
---data-urlencode 'version=<new version number>'`

 - Get Service by Id ( /service-catalog/id/[id] )